For an easier read click on 'reader view' in your browser.

 I left the private school sector and began teaching at a public school; 12th grade Literature.
 I like it thus far though it has been quite the adjustment.
 The students seemed bored at the beginning of the school year but that changed rather quickly with a little enthusiasm from this teacher.
 I had my students work in groups of four the entire year.
 Each group focussed on personal interests and combined their ideas in writing poetry, plays, short stories or memoirs.
 Classic works became easier to read and understand once their minds were open to other’s through discussion, introspection and originality.
 I think I learned more from my students than they did from me!
 It was a successful year.

 I’ve made a few teacher friends at the high school.
 We’ve gone out for coffee and happy hours downtown on Friday evenings.
 I’ve even had a couple dates but nothing worth writing about.
 I’m eating a little healthier and jogging in the evenings.
 Grandpa would be happy to know I’ve learned to fix some of his favorite southern recipes.
-I don’t hear voices anymore.
-They stopped that last night at Grandma’s house.
-I suppose the medication I’m taking has helped but mostly it reduces anxiety so I can sleep.
+I am taking a new medication which is primarily for anxiety and helps me sleep.
 I’ve been seeing a new therapist for a while now.
-He has helped me quick smoking cigarettes through hypnosis; more like subtle suggestion really but so far it’s working.
+He has helped me quit smoking cigarettes through hypnosis; more like subtle suggestion really but so far it’s working.